The Basics of Mining Wastewater Treatment

-The Basics of Mining Wastewater Treatment is an important topic for most mining operations.
+Wastewater treatment is critical for mining applications.
 Used in mineral processing to recover valuable metals from ore, water is essential to the mining industry.
 However, using water in this way causes mineral contaminants and other solids to accumulate in your process water supply.
-This leads to contaminated mining wastewater that can’t be reused or returned into the environment due to community health concerns and environmental regulations without treatment.
-As such, mining operations need to have a consistent and reliable source of clean water in order to keep business running.
+This leads to contaminated mining wastewater that cannot be reused or returned into the environment due to community health concerns and environmental regulations without treatment.
+As such, mining operations need to have a consistent and reliable source of clean water to keep business running.

 This process creates what’s known as mining-influenced water (MIW), which is defined as any water that’s been chemically affected by mining or mineral processing.
 The biggest issues with mining-influenced water include:

 - Acid mine drainage

 Any of the problems can cause your water to fail to maintain regulatory standards, forcing you to treat it or dispose of the wastewater properly.

 Why Do I Need To Treat My Mining Wastewater?

 Without proper wastewater treatment, there are several water-related challenges that can ruin a mining site’s efficacy.
 This is because mining wastewater and the tailings that the industry produces are often very acidic and high in suspended solids.

 Problems that persist in uncontrolled mining applications include: